How to Create and Track Customized Training Programs With Your Corporate LMS

 The National Elevator Industry Educational Program (NEIEP) serves the United States’ elevator union.
 Its mission is to improve the knowledge and skills of industry members nationwide for their professional development and for the benefit of employers.

-Through NEIEP’s coursework, mechanics can prove competencies and maintain their skills. eLearning is a key component of the organization’s learning offering, and having the right LMS has been a key to its success to teach a highly complex subject matter in a highly-regulated industry.
+Through NEIEP’s coursework, mechanics can prove competencies and maintain their skills.
+Elearning is a key component of the organization’s learning offering, and having the right LMS has been a key to its success in teaching a highly complex subject matter in this highly regulated industry.

-Open LMS WORK delivers great online training experiences while helping organizations to achieve their strategic goals and fulfil compliance requirements.
-See it in action!
+Open LMS delivers personalized online training experiences while helping organizations achieve their strategic goals and fulfil compliance requirements.
+Take a tour to see it in action or request a demo today!

 Discover our solutions